opetchey/RREEBES/Meetings.md

 Mikael, Frank, Thomas, Pablo, David, Aurélie, Gian Marco

 ## Progress update
-We discussed the planning for the  REEBES in 2016.
+We discussed the planning for the RREEBES in 2016.
 Mikael and Frank let the people know about the ideas of the last meeting.
 We decided to start effectively the reproductions in the next week meeting (19.01), when Mikael will present the reproduction of the paper Ito and Dieckmann 2007.
 Aurélie, Alejandra and Pablo will present the Hooper et al (2012) paper in the next week or the next.

+## 19.01.2016
+Minutes by Aurélie
+Attendance: Mikael, Gian Marco, David, Aurélie and Owen (by Skype)

+### Guidelines for RREEBES to Owen
+### Presentation by Mikael
+Reported to next week (26th January) with the Hooper's presentation